ofallonlabs/saeedmirshekari/_src/blog/5-steps-to-get-your-first-job-in-data-science-from-zero-to-hero.md

 ---
 layout: blog_base_katherine.njk
-title: 5 Steps to Get Your First Job in Data Science from Zero to Hero
+title: 5 Steps to Get Your First Job in Data Science
 description: "Data science is a field that would require a lifetime to fully understand because there is so much to learn.
 However, you do not have to master everything before you can begin your career. "